Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Another incarnation of Daemon shimmered into existence to greet them.
 They gave a confused glance toward Ava, then spoke quietly and fervently with the holographic version before being waved through onto one of the array platforms: they vanished with a black-flash and **thump.**

-“How many conversations can you carry on simultaneously, Daemon?”
+"How many conversations can you carry on simultaneously, Daemon?"
 Ava asked, curiously.

-*“Not many.
+*"Not many.
 Two or three, if we slow down our perception of time.
-Subjectively, it’s a lot like I remember being you was.”*
+Subjectively, it’s a lot like I remember being you was."*

-“Huh.
-You really do need human agents for a project this big, then,” Derek mused.
+"Huh.
+You really do need human agents for a project this big, then," Derek mused.

-The simple *“Yup”* he got in reply suggested that Daemon might well actually be juggling some other conversations.
+The simple *"Yup"* he got in reply suggested that Daemon might well actually be juggling some other conversations.

 As for the jump array…having seen some of their neighbors pass through, other families were gathering.
 Ava decided the moment was right to try again for a better picture and a better interview.
 This time, she wasn’t disappointed.
 This time, she met people, got their stories, and gained permission to tell the world.